 It is extremely rare for both parents to have it (less than one in a million).
-If a child does inherit it from both parents, this is known as homozygous protein-C deficiency.
-Babies born with this condition have skin thromboses soon after birth and need protein-C concentrates or other anticoagulants to keep them healthy and free from further thrombosis.
+If a child does inherit it from both parents, this is known as homozygous protein C deficiency.
+Babies born with this condition have multiple thromboses especially in the skin soon after birth and need protein C concentrates and/or other anticoagulants to keep them healthy and free from further thrombosis.